-Hall et al compared 2 models of geriatric assessment within Veterans Affairs outpatient nephrology clinics [25].
+Assessment within the practice: Hall et al. compared two models of geriatric assessment within Veterans Affairs outpatient nephrology clinics.
 In the first model, an embedded geriatrician conducted CGA; in the second model a nephrologist with 16 hours of geriatric training or a nurse practitioner dually certified in gerontology and nephrology performed the assessments.
-In both models, geriatric assessment was able to identify high-impact problems such as cognitive impairment, functional impairment, and difficulty with instrumental activities of daily living (IADLs).
+In both models, geriatric assessment was able to identify high-impact problems like cognitive impairment, functional impairment, and difficulty with IADLs.
 The authors concluded that a geriatrician's treatment recommendations were necessary when nephrologists had limited experience, but that with limited training in geriatrics, nephrologists could learn how to use the basic CGA tools on their own.
-The authors also believed that CGA assisted in guiding care of chronic kidney disease and decisions about dialysis both by uncovering functional and cognitive problems and by identifying those who were aging well [25].
+The authors also felt that CGA assisted in guiding care of chronic kidney disease and decisions about dialysis both by uncovering functional and cognitive problems and by identifying those who were aging well [25].